troptropcontent/uistiti/README.md

 and you should be good to go, no npm, nothing more 🥰

-Example of something that have been built very fast with the GEM [demo](https://polished-field-4685.fly.dev/) [LookBook of the different component developped during the Hackathon](https://polished-field-4685.fly.dev/uistiti/lookbook/inspect/uistiti/alpha/button/playground)
+Example of something that have been built very fast with the GEM [demo](https://polished-field-4685.fly.dev/) (The source code is [here](https://github.com/troptropcontent/uistiti-showcase))
+[LookBook of the different component developped during the Hackathon](https://polished-field-4685.fly.dev/uistiti/lookbook/inspect/uistiti/alpha/button/playground)

 ## Contributing